elenderg/PAL-1000/instruções de compilação.md

 `Add another fragment given the push address tag and the variable.`

-`Find a routine given "put_" and the variable's type and "_into_" and the other variable's type.`
+`Find a routine given "put" and the variable's type and "into" and the other variable's type.`

-`If the routine is nil, find the routine given "convert_" and the variable's type and "_to_" and the other variable's type.`
+`If the routine is nil, find the routine given "convert" and the variable's type and "to" and the other variable's type.`

 `If the routine is not nil, add a third fragment given the call internal tag and the routine; exit. `